gikwon/Game-role-Analysis-Prediction/README.md

 As for the metric, I will be utilizing *Accuracy* as my performance metric.
 The reason is that the predicting variable `position` is evenly distributed to all five of the roles.
 This is because each game has 5 unique positions, making the data for `position` balanced.
 Which makes *Accuracy* a good metric for my model.

+For both of my training and testing sets, I have used 75/25 split, which were utlizied through both of the models to ensure seen and unseen data remains the same and to compare final model performance to baseline model performance.

 *Lastly, the time of prediction is at the very end of the game, meaning I'll have all the game data in hand to utlize in the models.*

 ## Baseline Model